hablapps/AllRoadsLeadToKdb/AllRoadsLeadToPyKX.md

 ## Chapter 1: I just want to stay in Python

 Setting up kdb to ingest the traffic data, Emma feared, might require several weeks.
 Somewhat apprehensively, Emma set expectations with her team accordingly.
-However, there she was, much sooner than expected, with a skilled Python team that had no prior experience in writing even a simple “Hello World” in Q (which, by the way, is 0N!"Hello World!"), and a Python REPL waiting for instructions.
+However, there she was, with a skilled Python team that had no prior experience in writing even a simple “Hello World” in Q (which, by the way, is 0N!"Hello World!"), and a Python REPL waiting for instructions.
 She tried to conceal her fear, and she typed the very first line of PyKX code in the Python shell:

 ```python
 >>> import pykx as kx